The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Conclusions

 \section{Conclusions}

-We have successfully modeled the strong and broad Fe K line in \source by reflection of the irradiation of the accretion disk by the spectrum from Comptonization of the disk blackbody by coronal relativistic electrons.
-We have taken into account the detailed shape of this spectrum, including its curvature reflecting the shape of the disk blackbody, see Figure \ref{spectrum}.
-That flux is significantly higher than that corresponding to a fit with a power-law irradiation and reflection, e.g., using the reflection models {\tt relxillCp} or {\tt reflionx}.
-We have used convolution models for both Comptonization and reflection, and we stress the necessity to use such models in the soft state of BH XRBs.
+We have modeled the strong and broad Fe K line in \source by reflection of the irradiation of the accretion disk by the spectrum from Comptonization of the disk blackbody by coronal relativistic electrons.
+We have taken into account the detailed shape of this spectrum, including the crucial effect of the spectral curvature, which reflects the shape of the disk blackbody (see Figure \ref{spectra}).
+Then, that flux is twice higher than that corresponding to a fit with a power-law irradiation and reflection, e.g., using the reflection models {\tt relxill} or {\tt reflionx}.
+We have employed convolution models for both Comptonization and reflection, and we emphasize the necessity of using such models in the soft state of BH XRBs.

 The distribution of the coronal electrons is hybrid, with a Maxwellian followed by a power-law tail.
-In Part I of the observation, a significant part of the coronal electrons was relativistic, which led to an enhancement of the flux directed back to the disk with respect to that directed outward \citep{Ghisellini91}.
+In Part I of the observation, a significant part of the coronal electrons was relativistic, which then leads to an enhancement of the flux directed back to the disk with respect to that directed outward \citep{Ghisellini91}.
+These two effects can plausibly explain the presence of the strong Fe K line, though the enhancement of the downward flux was estimated only qualitatively.

-In our modeling, we have used two relativistic disk models to measure the BH spin using the continuum fitting method and coupled that with the reflection method.
-Using the standard continuum model {\tt kerrbb}, we have obtained a negative spin, $a_*=-0.61^{+0.23}_{-0.26}$.
-Then, we used {\tt slimbh}, which accounts for both a finite disk scale height at Eddington ratios comparable to unity and for the vertical radiative transfer of the disk emission.
-That model gave us $a_*= 0.84^{+0.03}_{-0.03}$, which we consider more likely (though still a significant systematic error) than the former.
-However, this underlines the strong model dependence inherent to fitting spins of BH XRBs, and we consider that value as tentative.
-With the {\tt slimbh} model, we estimated the BH mass as $9.2_{-1.0}^{+1.3}\msun$, the distance as $4.9^{+0.5}_{-0.5}$ kpc, and the disk inclination of $33^{+2}_{-1}\degr$.
-The source Eddington ratio is $\sim$0.3.
+We used two relativistic disk models to measure the BH spin via the continuum-fitting method coupled to the reflection method.
+Using the standard continuum model {\tt kerrbb}, we have obtained a negative spin, $a_*=-0.40^{+0.15}_{-0.23}$.
+Then, we used {\tt slimbh}, which accounts for both a finite disk scale height at Eddington ratios near unity and the vertical radiative transfer of disk emission.
+That model gave us $a_*= 0.86^{+0.03}_{-0.03}$, which we consider more likely (though still bearing a significant systematic error) than the former.
+However, this underscores the strong model dependence inherent in fitting the spins of BH XRBs, and we consider that value tentative.
+With the {\tt slimbh} model, we estimated the BH mass as $10.7_{-0.9}^{+1.5}\msun$, the distance as $5.1^{+1.1}_{-0.4}$ kpc, and the disk inclination of $36^{+2}_{-2}\degr$.
+The source Eddington ratio is $\sim$0.25.

 Our preferred spin value may result from accretion of a relatively large mass, $\sim\!
 3\msun$, onto the BH during stellar evolution, which could be explained by the model with initial mass masses of donors in LMXBs significantly higher than those observed \citep{Podsiadlowski03}.